 Cassandra and I were invited to organize a Yuletide workshop at MMW at Revolver Newquay.
-Michelle has a unique shop selling clothes, jewellery and other interesting items that are rustic with a classic presentation.
+Michelle has a unique shop retailing clothes, jewellery and other interesting rustic items with a classic presentation.

 It was the first time we tried a winter workshop as they are usually in the Spring and Summer months.

-On our arrival we were greeted by our marvellous host Michelle with a glass of champagne from a HUGE bottle along with exotic refreshments.
+On our arrival we were greeted by our marvelous host Michelle with a glass of champagne from a HUGE bottle along with exotic refreshments.

-Cassandra began with a talk on ‘Old Christmas’ and how the Yuletide symbolism of long ago connects with modern-day celebrations.
+Cassandra began her talk on ‘Old Christmas’ and how the Yuletide symbolism of long ago connects with modern-day celebrations.

 The talk continued for 30 minutes so that there was plenty of time for questions from her audience.